-When it comes to divulging information to one’s hunting locales, hunters in general tend to be not very forth coming about releasing that sort of information to friends, fellow hunters, and let alone strangers.
-So it came as a big surprise to me, when I had the opportunity to politely intrude on someone’s fortune and offer to go after one of Kansas’ scarcest and hardest gamebird to hunt.
+When it comes to divulging information about one’s hunting locales, hunters, in general tend to be not very forth-coming about releasing that sort of information to friends, fellow hunters, and let alone strangers.
+So it came as a big surprise to me when I had the opportunity to politely intrude on someone’s fortune and offer to go after one of Kansas’ scarcest and hardest gamebirds to hunt.

-It all started when I received a sort of cryptic description of a location in the Southwestern part of Kansas to hunt the ever elusive scaled quail.
+It all started when I received a sort of cryptic description of a location in the Southwestern part of Kansas to hunt the ever-elusive scaled quail.
 Scaled quail are not common in Kansas, but can be found in small numbers in pockets of areas throughout Southwest Kansas.
 The most well-known place to hunt scaled quail in Kansas is the Cimarron National Grasslands.
-Very few hunters as well as Kansas natives are unaware that scaled quail inhabit the sunflower state.
+Very few hunters, as well as Kansas natives, are unaware that scaled quail inhabit the sunflower state.
 Typical upland hunters to Kansas usually target the more famous of the quails…the bobwhite.
-Scaled quail are also referred to as scalies, cotton-tops, or blue quail.
+Scaled quails are also referred to as scalies, cotton tops, or blue quails.
 Their description is based on the blue coloration of their plumage and their resemblance to scales.

 Hand Warmers